Surface Roughness Testing of Plastics

+Surface finish plays a critical role in how plastic components perform in real-world applications.
 Significant differences in surface roughness can obviously lead to visual differences between two identically manufactured parts.
-However, even if the differences are not visible by naked eye, acute differences can affect the amount of wear, ability to form a seal when a part makes a contact with another surface, paint or coating ability of the part etc. The internal surface roughness of pipes can affect the flow of fluid resulting in pressure and energy losses.
-Therefore it becomes necessary to measure the roughness of a surface.
+However, even if the differences are not visible to the naked eye, acute differences can affect the amount of wear, ability to form a seal when a part makes contact with another surface, paint or coating ability of the part, etc. The internal surface roughness of pipes can affect the flow of fluid, resulting in pressure and energy losses.
+Surface texture directly influences functional performance in engineering and polymer applications.

-Impact Solutions use the state of the art Mitutoyo Surftest SJ-210 Portable Surface Roughness Tester.
-This tester is portable, hence making it possible to perform measurements on site and on parts with difficult to access areas.
-The tester uses a stylus type probe of radius 5µm.
-It comes with a calibrant to calibrate and perform equipment checks.
+Impact Solutions uses the state-of-the-art Mitutoyo Surftest SJ-210 Portable Surface Roughness Tester.
+This tester is portable, making it possible to perform measurements on site and on parts with difficult-to-access areas.
+The tester uses a stylus-type probe of radius 5µm.
+It comes with a calibrator to calibrate and perform equipment checks.

 The Surftest SJ-210 complies with the following standards: JIS (JIS-B0601-2001, JIS-B0601-1994, JIS B0601-1982), VDA, ISO-1997, and ANSI.